buddhist-uni/buddhist-uni.github.io/_content/av/dhammapada-verses_yuttadhammo.md

 tags:
   - pali-canon
 year: 2011
-minutes: 6000
+minutes: 6000 # very appropriate
 ---

-This series features nearly 200 videos on the Dhammapada, the Buddha's verse teachings, presented by Bhante Yuttadhammo over a span of 12 years.
-Each video is approximately 30 minutes long and includes an explanation of the Pāli verse, a summary of the background story, and insights on applying the teachings to daily practice.
+This ongoing series features hundreds of videos on the Dhammapada, going verse-by-verse through the poetry and its traditional commentarial background stories.
+Each half-hour talk then connects the verse to how it can inform our practice.